 It's (mostly) all about the trees in Nebraska City, also known as the Home of Arbor Day.
 Visitors who appreciate the simple beauty of historic bur oaks and apple orchards will find a peaceful retreat among the Arbor Day Foundation's acreage and attractions.
 The city also features a small but vibrant downtown with antiques stores and boutiques.

-For the afternoon, head to nearby Arbor Lodge State Historical Park and Arboretum for a tour of the 52-room mansion that once belonged to Arbor Day founder J. Sterling Morton.
+For the afternoon, head to Arbor Lodge State Historical Park across the street for a tour of the 52-room mansion that once belonged to Arbor Day founder J. Sterling Morton.
 The house had just four rooms when it was built in 1855, but it was expanded and later finished by Morton's son Joy, founder of the Morton Salt Company.
 The interior features Victorian- and Empire-style furnishings and a Tiffany glass skylight.
 The 72-acre estate includes a formal rose garden.
-Living-history demonstrations are held in September and October.

 Spend the night at Lied Lodge and Conference Center.
 The Frank Lloyd Wright-style hotel, with a stunning lobby, offers an on-site arboretum and Olympic-size swimming pool.
 Known for its buffets, the Timber Dining Room is the town's best restaurant; have dinner there.

 Visit Kimmel Orchard and Vineyard, best known for apple picking and cider doughnuts.
 The store includes a wine bar for tasting the private label selections and an array of ciders, pies, salsas and other food products.

 Nebraska City's Central Avenue is a perfect location to fuel up for antique and boutique shopping at local stores.

 If you're traveling with kids, make a short stop at the Nebraska City Museum of Firefighting and Education Center, where children can play dress up on a 1966 American LaFrance engine.